retrosnob/retrosnob.github.io/pythonbyexample.md

 ### Program 1

-This program defines a list of integers and prints them out on separate lines.
+This program creates a list of integers and prints them out on separate lines.

 ```Python
 nums = []